w1th0utnam3/noname_tools/README.md

 the [Catch](https://github.com/philsquared/Catch) header-only unit-test framework which is licensed under the [Boost Software License](https://github.com/philsquared/Catch/blob/master/LICENSE_1_0.txt) and the required header is included in the project.
-Compilation was tested with VS 2015 Update 2 and you probably have to turn on C++14 support if this isn't your compiler's default setting.
+Compilation was tested with VS 2015 Update 2 and GCC 6.1.0.
+You probably have to turn on C++14 support if this isn't your compiler's default setting.
 The code of this project written by contributors of this repository is licensed under the [MIT License](https://github.com/w1th0utnam3/noname_tools/blob/master/LICENSE).

 ## Todos

-- Try to compile with C++11 and gcc/clang
+- Try to compile with C++11 and clang
 - Add missing unit-tests
 - Make more awesome and useful tools